caiobvilar/ARM-Devel/README.md

 # ARM-Devel
-This repoholdsmyprojects and documentation regarding development of solutions for STM32 ARM boards.
+This repo holds my projects and documentation.
+Those regard development of solutions for STM32 ARM boards.